 The show is a retelling of the movie condensed into a performance of about 30 minutes.
 The performance features singers, dancers, acrobats, fire twirlers and many other skilled performers, as well as brilliant animatronics.
 The costumes and sets were elaborate, colourful and incredibly detailed.
 The performers also do plenty of interaction with the audience as well.
 Although a compressed version of the movie, the production quality wouldn’t be out of place in a Broadway or West End theatre.
 As I’ve mentioned earlier, this show was, for us almost worth the cost of admission.

 Hong Kong Disneyland is a very kid-friendly theme park.
 Here are the reasons why:

-- Fourth, they offer a rider switch service which allows adults to take turns waiting with children that are unable to go on certain rides.
+- Fourth, they offer a rider switch service, which allows adults to take turns waiting with children who are unable to go on certain rides.
 Note that only two people are allowed per rider switch.

-- Finally, Hong Kong Disneyland has a baby care centre which includes a comfortable nursing room, a napper/diaper changing area, and highchairs upon request.
+- Finally, Hong Kong Disneyland has a baby care centre with a comfortable nursing room, a napper/diaper changing area, and highchairs upon request.
 The care centre also has a refrigerator, microwave facilities and hot water.
-There are also 6 companion restrooms throughout the park for parents and children to use together
+There are also six companion restrooms throughout the park for parents and children to use together.

 Two other tips for families and kids are to collect stickers and to collect and trade Disney pins.
-Most Disneyland Hong Kong cast members carry stickers and there are plenty of cool stickers to collect.
+Most Disneyland Hong Kong cast members carry stickers, and there are plenty of cool stickers to collect.
 Don’t be shy in asking cast members what stickers they have.
 Disney Pin trading is a Disney tradition.
-Click on this link to find out more about pin trading at Hong Kong Disneyland.
+Click on this link to learn more about pin trading at Hong Kong Disneyland.